 Any toothbrush is better than no toothbrush, but much depends on your requirements.

-If you are embarking on a 6 month backpacking trip through South America, your needs from a toothbrush are likely to be quite different to that of someone cruising in a 1st class cabin of the newest cruise liner.
+If you are embarking on a 6 month backpacking trip, your needs from a toothbrush are likely to be quite different to that of someone travelling for work or on a regular vacation.